Lower School (Grades K-4)

 - The school day runs from 8am - 2:50pm with early dismissal at 1:20pm on Wednesdays

-- Our After School Program runs daily until 6pm
+- Our After School Program (with over 15 different club activities) runs daily until 6pm

 Lower School Classes